tonyx/safeTodoEvents/README.md

 ## Final thoughts:
 It looks to me that by such kind of approach it could be possible to focus on conversations, modeling, testing on the aggregate without hitting the database or other parts that are typically slower.

+## Installation
+The ordinary SAFE requirement plus a postgres database using the Schema.sql script to create user, database, and tables

 # SAFE Template